zonemaster/zonemaster/docs/public/specifications/tests/MasterTestPlan.md

 #### Resources summary

-TODO: Briefly describe the neessary resources to run a test.
+TODO: Briefly describe the necessary resources to run a test.

 #### Responsibilites

 #### Tools, techniques, methods, and metrics

-TODO: Briefly described the necesessary input and any metrics in the output.
+TODO: Briefly described the necessary input and any metrics in the output.